Abhi1697/excel_online_sales_analysis/README.md

 ---

 This concise analysis equips businesses with actionable insights to refine sales and marketing strategies.
-For further collaboration, reach out to **Abhirup Chattaraj**.
+The detailed analysis can be found in PDF/DOC format.
+For further collaboration, reach out to [Abhirup Chattaraj](https://www.linkedin.com/in/abhirupchattaraj/).